-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-At the time of the initial intake for the STAR+PLUS Home and Community Based Services (HCBS) program, the Program Support Unit (PSU) staff must obtain information on the applicant's Medicaid and/or financial status.
-The PSU staff must obtain verification of the applicant's current eligibility for an appropriate type Medicaid program from Medicaid for the Elderly and People with Disabilities (MEPD) specialist or through inquiry in the Texas Integrated Eligibility Redesign System (TIERS).
+At the time of the initial intake for the STAR+PLUS Home and Community Based Services (HCBS) program, Program Support Unit (PSU) staff must obtain information on the applicant's Medicaid and/or financial status.
+PSU staff must obtain verification of the applicant's current eligibility for an appropriate type Medicaid program from Medicaid for the Elderly and People with Disabilities (MEPD) specialist or through inquiry in the Texas Integrated Eligibility Redesign System (TIERS).

 To be financially eligible for the STAR+PLUS HCBS program, refer to the mandatory population described in Section 3221, Mandatory Groups.

-Note: Individuals who are in Title XIX-approved nursing facilities are potentially eligible for the STAR+PLUS HCBS program through Money Follows the Person (MFP).

-Applicants who receive Supplemental Security Income are financially eligible for Medicaid and do not require a financial determination; the Social Security Administration has already made this determination.
+Applicants who receive Supplemental Security Income (SSI) are financially eligible for Medicaid and do not require a financial determination; the Social Security Administration (SSA) has already made this determination.

 Applicants receiving services through Community Attendant Services (TIERS TP14) are not automatically eligible for the STAR+PLUS HCBS program.
 MEPD specialists must be consulted for these applicants.
 Applicants who currently have Form H1200, Application for Assistance – Your Texas Benefits, on file with the Texas Health and Human Services Commission (HHSC) may not need to complete a new Form H1200.